 The catalyst for rupture is always desire, the “tall dark stranger” encountered at times of blind yearning for one knows not what, a yearning that is always at bottom a hunger for growth, and escape from circumstances that have come to represent imprisonment and stagnation.
 Yet few of us can pursue these needs without savage consequences, as they fly in the face of civilised culture and its constructed desires, leaving trails of wreckage that are largely perceived not as opportunities, but as destruction.
 Our culture values certainty, continuity and predictability.
 Our culture values what is antipathetic to desire.
 Those who break out, yielding to desire, are judged and found wanting.

 Allen knows these truths well, given his own torturous history with desire.
 It’s disappointing that he hasn’t found a fresher way to dissect them: he’s become formulaic.

 For mine, the meeting with a tall dark stranger is the meeting with truth or the real possibility of it, a possibility generally denied us by cultural demands and expectations.
 Discontent is a necessary by-product of civilisation.
 Civilisation, as Freud would have it, inevitably makes us neurotic.
-The only cure is love, and love is a stranger in an open car, tempts you in and drives you far away…
+The only cure is love, and love is a stranger in an open car, tempt you in and drive you far away…